vulnmaster/Zen-and-the-Art-of-Knowledge-Graphs/readme.md

      – phased undercover operation,
      – digital-forensics examination, and
      – presentation of results.
-2. **(Bonus)** Build a simple UI that auto-generates the undercover-operation plan.

 ### 2  Permitted Technologies
 • Ontologies
   – Unified Cyber Ontology (UCO)
   – CASE Ontology
-  – Experimental Crimes Against Children (CAC) ontology family
+  – Experimental Crimes Against Children (CAC) ontology
-• Any additional tooling you need is allowed
+• Any additional tooling you **think** you need is allowed

 ### 3  What to Submit
 1. **Knowledge graph** — single Turtle file (`your_team.ttl`).
    • Must be readable by any RDF-compliant tool.
    • Should support ChatGPT (or similar) reconstructing the narrative in plain English.
    • Perfection is not required; clarity and correct ontology usage matter most.
-2. **(Bonus) UI demo** — lightweight app that produces the undercover-operation plan from your graph.
-   Show it to a Forensic Rodeo judge for extra points.

 ### 4  Scoring Highlights
 • Coverage of all investigative phases and entities
 • Correct, consistent ontology usage
 • Readability of the graph (can another team query it and understand the story?)
-• Bonus points for the UI generator

 ### 5  Background References
 #### Unified Cyber Ontology (UCO)